ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 The first time you open RStudio, you will likely see three separate windows.
 The first thing you want to do is open an R Script to work in.
-To do so, go to the toolbar and select File -\> New File -\> R Script.
+To do so, go to the toolbar and select File -&gt; New File -&gt; R Script.

 You will now see four windows split evenly over the four corners of your
 screen:

 -   In the **top-left** you have the text editor for the file that you are working in.
 This will most of the time be an R script or RMarkdown file.
 -   In the **top-right** you can see the data and values that you are currently working with (environment) or view your history of input.
 -   In the **bottom-left** you have the console, which is where you can enter and run code, and view the output.
 If you run code from your R script, it will also be executed in this console.
 -   In the **bottom-right** you can browse through files on your computer, view help for functions, or view visualizations.

 While you can directly enter code into your console (bottom-left), you